What is the Christmas bonus in Ireland?

 What is the Christmas bonus?

-The money is to help towards some of the additional costs you’re faced with over the festive season.
+The payment is provided to cover some of the additional costs over the festive season.

 How much is it?

-This is decided in October each year, when the Budget’s announced.
+This is decided in October each year when the Budget is announced.
 It can be part or all of your usual weekly welfare payment.